ComradOrg/Comrad/README.md

 bash <(curl http://komrade.app/run)
 ```

 Then hit enter.
 [That](https://github.com/Komrade/Komrade/blob/master/script/micro_installer) grabs a shortcut to [this auto-installer script](https://github.com/Komrade/Komrade/blob/master/script/install).

-Using pyenv, it installs Komrade in a virtual environment with the correct version (3.7) of Python attached.
-It doesn't override your existing Python configurations.
+By default, it creates a folder for komrade in your home directory; downloads Python 3.7 using miniconda, which it then uses to installs Komrade in a virtual environment.
+A folder for Komrade's executables (`komrade-cli`, `komrade-app`, `komrade-update`) is added to your $PATH.
+Nothing else happens, and nothing should override your existing Python configurations.

 ### Run